 Heart attack can strike anyone but there are some risk factors that increase the odds for it to happen like:

 The American Heart and stroke association says that strokes and heart attacks usually happen as a result of insufficient blood supply and/or coronary artery blood flow blockage.

 According to statistics, more than 700 000 people suffer a heart attack in the US alone every year and% of these cases (100 000 people) die as a result of this.
 More than half of those who suffered a heart attack never fully recover from it and live with the consequences for the rest of their lives.

-The only thing we can do when faced with this risk is try to notice the signs and symptoms that point to this life-threatening condition.
-As we already mentioned, these signs can be spotted up to a month before a heart attack and noticing them can allow you to do something in time and prevent it from happening.
+The only thing we can do when faced with this risk is trying to notice the signs and symptoms that point to this life-threatening condition.
+As we already mentioned, these signs can be spotted up to a month before a heart attack, and noticing them can allow you to do something in time and prevent it from happening.

-Below you can read more about the 8 key warning signs that warn you a month before that a heart attack in imminent.
+Below you can read more about the 8 key warning signs that warn you a month before that a heart attack is imminent.
 Read them carefully as they may save your life.

 Atypical Body Weakness

 One of the key symptoms that a heart attack may be in your near future is feeling unusual body weakness.
 This happens as a result of poor circulation and blood flow.
 If you feel a weakness in your muscles without any particular reason don’t ignore it, see a doctor and check to see what’s wrong.

 Just as we said before, feeling dizzy without any particular reason can be a red flag.
 It can happen as a result of poor circulation and affect the blood supply to your brain, leading to you feeling lightheaded and dizzy.
 It’s one of the crucial symptoms that point to a heart attack.

 Poor blood flow and circulation can lead to cold sweats and be a symptom of an imminent heart attack.
 If you feel cold, clammy, and unwell overall see a doctor.